-The extensive non-statutory consultations undertaken by your Authority to date should negate the need for Focussed Changes later in the process and expedite submission of the
+The extensive non-statutory consultations undertaken by your Authority to date should negate the need for Focussed Changes later in the process and expedite submission of the d • Cardiff Planning.Directorate @llyw.cymru Planning.Directorate@gov.wales plan for examination.
+Compliance with the proposed timetable will also assist in the delivery of my aspirations at a national level.

 Cyfarwyddiaeth Cynllunio •

 Planning Directorate

 Parc Cathays • Cathays Park

 Caerdydd • Cardiff

-CF10 3NQ
+CF10 3NO